Arekva/winecrash/README.md

 __Winecrash__ and __breaks-and-continues__ are both **unaffiliated** to __Minecraft__ nor __Mojang Studios__.
 This is a fan project I enjoy making in my free time to train my C#.
 However feel free to contribute! 😉

-If any legal issue would come up, please contact me on [arekva@protonmail.com](mailto:arekva@protonmail.com "Send a mail to arekva@protonmail.com").
+If any legal issue would come up, please contact me on arekva at protonmail dot com.

 ## Run the game